ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Compute: Add communal GPU nodes - currently only available to investigators who contributed with their own GPU nodes

-## In progress
+## On the horizon

+* Compliance: Support for restricted data analysis

 * Network: Add a Globus endpoint for efficient, secure data transfers (ingress and egress)

-* Compliance: Support for restricted data analysis

 ## Planned deprecation